Building an embed creates the interface for your readers to interact with your guide.

 Section order

 A text block is a section of formatted text, often used for an explanation of the guide or a particular race.
+You can add a text block to a race inside of the race’s settings.

 Get the embed code